 You are welcome to take advantage of these opportunities any time other than meeting times.
 We especially want to encourage you to join with others on Saturday afternoon during the free time.
 It's a great way to get to know your colleagues and their families.
 Make some memories.
 You'll come back with a great story to share at dinner that evening!

-For those desiring a more relaxing “indoor” afternoon, you may join us for an unsupervised family movie in the Conference Center at 1:00 and a second movie with a more juvenile theme at 3:00 upstairs in the children's area.
-We will provide popcorn and snacks.
+For those desiring a more relaxing "indoor" afternoon, you may join us for an "unsupervised" family movie and/or an animated movie in upstairs in the children's area.
+Click to view this year's movies' linked trailers: